catink123/spine-viewer/README.md

 Now, type this command to open Spine Viewer:
 ```
-$ spine-viewer.exe skeleton.atlas skeleton.skel
+$ sv-X.X.exe skeleton.atlas skeleton.skel
 ```
-where `skeleton.atlas` is the path to the Atlas file of your skeleton and `skeleton.skel` is the path to the .skel data-file of your skeleton.
+where `X.X` is the version of the Spine Editor used to export your skeleton, `skeleton.atlas` is the path to the Atlas file of your skeleton and `skeleton.skel` is the path to the .skel data-file of your skeleton.

 If you have a JSON data-file, specify the `--json` (or `-j`) flag before the data-file path:
 ```
-$ spine-viewer.exe skeleton.atlas --json skeleton.json
+$ sv-X.X.exe skeleton.atlas --json skeleton.json
 ```

-Note: only skeleton's exported with Spine 3.8.xx are supported at the moment.

 Press Enter and Spine Viewer should launch if no errors occur.
 If they do, they will show up in the terminal window you opened.